metablaster/WindowsFirewallRuleset/README.md

 ### Warning

-- You might loose internet connectivity for some of your programs or in rare cases even lose internet connectivity completely, if that happens, you can either temporarily allow outbound network\
+- You might loose internet connectivity for some of your programs or in rare cases even lose internet connectivity completely, if that happens, you can either temporarily allow outbound network in GPO or run\
-traffic or run `Scripts\Reset-Firewall.ps1 -Remoting`, to reset GPO firewall to system defaults, remove all rules and restore WinRM to system defaults.
+`Scripts\Reset-Firewall.ps1 -Remoting`, to reset GPO firewall to system defaults, remove all rules and restore WinRM to system defaults. (afterwards PowerShell restart is required)

 - Inside `Readme` folder there is a `ResetFirewall.md`, a guide on how to do it manually, by hand, if for some reason you're unable to run the script, or the script doesn't solve your problems.

 - Your existing rules will not be deleted unless you have rules in GPO with exact same group names as rules from this ruleset, however **this does not apply to** `Scripts\Reset-Firewall.ps1` which will clear GPO rules completely and leave only those in control panel.

 - If you want to be 100% sure please export your GPO rules as explained in [Export\Import rules](#exportimport-rules)

-- You will be asked which rules to load (if you select interactive deployment, see later), to minimize internet connectivity trouble you should deploy at least all generic networking and OS related rules called "CoreNetworking", "ICMP", "WindowsSystem", "WindowsServices", "Multicast" including all rules for which you have programs installed on system, also do not ignore IPv6, Windows indeed needs IPv6 even if you're on IPv4 network.\
+- You will be asked which rules to load (if you select interactive deployment, see later), to minimize internet connectivity trouble you should deploy at least all generic networking and OS related rules called "CoreNetworking", "ICMP", "WindowsSystem", "WindowsServices", "Multicast" including all rules for which you have programs installed on system, also do not ignore IPv6, Windows needs IPv6 even if you're on IPv4 network.\
 It will be easy to delete what you don't need in GPO, rather than later digging through code finding what you have missed.

 - Default configuration will set global firewall behavior which is not configurable in GPO, such as `Stateful FTP` and `PPTP` or global `IPSec` settings, if you need specific setup please visit `Scripts\Complete-Firewall.ps1` and take a look at `Set-NetFirewallSetting`.\
 Note that `Scripts\Complete-Firewall.ps1` is automatically called by `Scripts\Deploy-Firewall.ps1`

 - Some scripts require you (network adapter) to be connected to network, for example to determine IPv4 broadcast address.
 (Otherwise errors may be generated without completing the task)